Skip to main content

 ▪ Marketing to understand the cost of marketing activities such as launching and promotions

-▪ Support functions to understand the ability to provide support
+▪ Support functions to understand provision

-▪ Relevant sales channels to get a view of the sales they believe they could make ▪ Finance to get a view on factors such as churn or ARPU (Average monthly Revenue Per User)
+▪ Finance to get a view on factors such as churn or ARPU (Average monthly Revenue Per User)

 Concept Development